CivicaDigital/TDD-Dojo/readme.md

 * Pass: Write the minimal amount of code possible to get the test to pass.
 * Refactor: Re-write the code to meet the standards of code required ensuring that the test still passes.

+## Why do it this way?

+If you have a feature to write, and break it down into what the feature should do, and split these into tasks or tests, you have the actual goals of what you want to achieve.
+If you then attempted to write the code to pass all the tasks or tests at once, you may end up with code you don't need and bugs that sneak in.
+Writing code to solve a simple task, or test is less prone to bugs than code written to solve multiple tasks or tests at once.

+It may seem like it'll take longer, but tackling one test at a time, eventually will get your flow running quicker, with less bugs and we all know that less bugs means less time banging our heads against the desk!

 ## Advantages of TDD

 * Reduces the chances of bugs: As you create the code from the tests, you are more likely to discover bugs as you code, because a bug that you find will make a previous test fail.
 You can then quickly catch the bug and fix it.